THE WOLFE BROTHERS

 If the musical gene was already in Nick and Tom's DNA, it was their parents who brought it to full bloom.
 Their father guided Nick to the guitar and Tom to the piano, perhaps with "the intention of starting a band with us," as Tom says.
 And their mother filled the family home with music, exposing her children to 90s country staples like Garth Brooks and Billy Ray Cyrus.
 It was almost an inevitability that the Wolfe family home would produce two of Australia's finest country musicians.

-If their first three albums were steps towards the rarefied space The Wolfe Brothers occupy now, it was 2018’s Country Heart that gave them the final push.
-“Country Heart was the first time we’ve talked about our lives,” Tom says of their 2018 triumph.
-A heartfelt and occasionally melancholic portrait of a tumultuous period in Nick and Tom’s lives, Country Heart found The Wolfe Brothers pushing themselves emotionally and musically more than they ever had.
-“That album has given us so much confidence to go into the next one,” he says.
-“We pushed ourselves last time, and now we’re wondering, where can we go this time?”
+The abundance of musical influences throughout the brothers' youth, combined with an innate musicality, have resulted in the development of a unique yet embracingly familiar sound embedded in nostalgia yet curious and innovative.
+If their first three albums were steps towards the rarefied space The Wolfe Brothers occupy now, it was 2018's Country Heart that gave them the final push.
+"Country Heart was the first time we've talked about our lives," Tom says of their 2018 triumph.
+A heartfelt and occasionally melancholic portrait of a tumultuous period in Nick and Tom's lives, Country Heart found The Wolfe Brothers pushing themselves emotionally and musically more than they ever had.
+"That album has given us so much confidence to go into the next one," he says.
+"We pushed ourselves last time, and now we're wondering, where can we go this time?"